 In accordance with the Dormant Accounts (Amendment) Act 2012, the Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs1 is responsible for the administration of the process by which the Government approves projects and programmes to which funds from the Dormant Accounts Fund can be disbursed.
-In accordance with this Act, a new Disbursement Scheme was approved by Government in December 2013 and a Dormant Accounts Action Plan for 2016 was published, which details projects and programmes to which funds from the Dormant Accounts Fund the Dormant Accounts Fund was approved by Government in December 2013 and a Dormant Accounts Fund may be allocated.
+In accordance with this Act, a new Disbursement Scheme was approved by Government in December 2013 and a Dormant Accounts Action Plan for 2016 was published, which details projects and programmes to which funds from the Dormant Accounts Fund may be allocated.